FijolKrzysztof/FijolKrzysztof/README.md

 # Hi 👋

 I'm a Fullstack Developer who believes in learning by building.
-My GitHub contains a collection of work-in-progress projects that showcase my skills in web development.
+My GitHub contains a collection of work-in-progress projects that showcase my skills.
 You'll find here various applications in different stages of development, from chat platforms to trading simulations and e-commerce solutions.

 ```
                        -*=.